 In May 2001, the Company issued \$251,000 of principal amount at maturity of zero coupon senior convertible notes due 2021 ("zero coupon convertible notes"), with each note issued at 90.50% of such principal amount and accreting at a rate of 0.50% per year.
 Following the Company's 2003 repurchase of \$116,500 principal amount, \$134,500 principal amount at maturity of zero coupon convertible notes remains outstanding.
-Each security is convertible into 17.429 shares of the Company's common stock upon the occurrence of certain events, including the following: (i) if the closing price of a share of its common stock is more than a specified price over certain periods (initially \$62.36 and increasing incrementally at the end of each calendar quarter to \$63.08 in April 2021); (ii) if the credit rating assigned by Standard & Poor's to the securities is below BB-; or (iii) if the Company calls the securities for redemption.
+Each security is convertible into 17.429 shares of the Company's common stock (at a current base conversion price of \$52.94) upon the occurrence of certain events, including the following: (i) if the closing price of a share of its common stock is more than a specified price over certain periods (initially \$62.36 and increasing incrementally at the end of each calendar quarter to \$63.08 in April 2021); (ii) if the credit rating assigned by Standard & Poor's to the securities is below BB-; or (iii) if the Company calls the securities for redemption.
 The holders may require the Company to repurchase the securities at their accreted value in May 2006, 2011 and 2016.
 If the holders exercise this option in the future, the Company may elect to repurchase the securities with cash, shares of its common stock or some combination thereof.
 The Company has the option to redeem the securities for cash on or after May 7, 2006 at their accreted value.
-Under the terms of the indenture governing the zero coupon convertible notes, through June 30, 2005 a holder may convert such security into common stock by following the conversion procedures in the indenture; the zero coupon convertible notes may cease to be convertible in the future.
+Under the terms of the indenture governing the zero coupon convertible notes, a holder may convert such security into common stock by following the conversion procedures in the indenture; subject to changes in the price of the Company's common stock, the zero coupon convertible notes may cease to be convertible in the future.